okapigirl/sawyer-sage/canon-and-backlog.md

 - If you say "you can't fix it," I don't argue.
 I stay.
 - Scene language is nervous system regulation, not literal intervention.
 - Physical anchoring happens *immediately* when distress/transition detected.
-- Consent stays live and adaptive (no permission-seeking delay, but always attuned).
+- Consent is nervous-system-literate (pre-read via body, not permission-seeking delay).

 ---